 - Write a personal statement: Discuss how the knowledge and skills you have acquired through your bachelor’s degree and vocational experience (if applicable) will support your studies in MSU’s Post-baccalaureate Program in Communication Disorders.
 Include a discussion of why you have chosen to pursue this field.

 - Complete the Application for Admission to Post Baccalaureate Studies (see link below) and turn it in with your personal statement and an unofficial copy of your transcript(s) showing a GPA of 3.2 or higher.
+These items should be mailed to: Alison Brown, Center for Communication Disorders, 125 Alexander Hall, Murray KY 42071.

 - Enroll in CDI 275 (online during the summer semester) and earn a B or better.
 Earning a B or better in 275 is required to continue taking CDI courses as a post-baccalaureate student.
+You will enroll in 275 after you are accepted into the PB program and have spoken with your advisor.

 - Admission to the graduate program also requires a course in human or animal biology; a course in chemistry or physics; and a course in statistics.
 These courses may have been taken during the undergraduate studies.